 What is an antagonist?
-The simplest explanation is that they represent the opposite of the protagonist.
+The simplest explanation is that an antagonist represents the opposite of the protagonist.
 But there’s much more to the term than that.
-By understanding how these characters are used in screenwriting, we’re better equipped to handle story conflict in our own scripts.
-We’ll start with an antagonist definition that may surprise you before highlighting some of the best antagonist examples ever.
+By understanding how antagonists are used in screenwriting, we’re better equipped to handle story conflict in our own scripts.

 Tools For Screenwriters

-An antagonist means trouble for the protagonist (central force) of a story.
-There are plenty of different ways that screenwriters use these characters to "antagonize" their protagonists.
+So, what does antagonist mean?
+Well, an antagonist means trouble for the protagonist (central force) of a story.
+There are plenty of different ways that screenwriters use antagonists to ~antagonize~ their protagonists.

 What is an antagonist?

 An antagonist is the force of a story that the protagonist contends with; whether it be human, natural or supernatural.
-Every protagonist needs some sort of antagonistic force.
+Every protagonist needs an antagonistic force.
 Derived from the Greek word agonizesthai, “antagonist” literally translates to English as “to contend with.”
-This doesn't always mean that they are a villain in the traditional sense, which is a common misconception screenwriters make.

 Characteristics of an Antagonist: